michaelkourlas/voipms-sms-push-notifications/README.md

 ## Overview ##

-VoIP.ms SMS Server sends push notifications to [VoIP.ms SMS](https://github.com/michaelkourlas/voipms-sms-client) users using Google Cloud Messaging in response to SMS callbacks from VoIP.ms.
+VoIP.ms SMS Server is a Node.js server that sends push notifications to [VoIP.ms SMS](https://github.com/michaelkourlas/voipms-sms-client) users using Google Cloud Messaging in response to SMS callbacks from VoIP.ms.

 ## Features ##